Contact Us 1-800-596-4880

 > api-mgr:policy:edit [flags] <apiInstanceId> <policyInstanceId>

-This command edits the policy configuration passed in <policyInstanceId> of the API instance passed in <apiInstanceId>.
+This command edits the policy configuration passed in <policyInstanceId> for the API instance passed in <apiInstanceId>.

 Besides the default --help, general, and authentication flags, this command also accepts: